rasmus-kirk/nix-config/README.md

 The modules allow configuration to be reused efficiently and without duplication between machines.
-For example, I want to share configuration between my Pi-based nas and my work laptop such as editor, file manager, git, shell and more.
+For example, I want to share configuration between my Pi-based NAS and my work laptop for programs such as my editor, file manager, git, shell and more.

 Example follows below: